 And that’s pretty much it!
 You are good to go home immediately after the procedure (or back to office, if you don’t mind the burnt lobster queries coming your way).

-The Clifford Clinic gives you Fuban (fusidic acid) which is an antiseptic to prevent infection.
+I was given Fuban (fusidic acid), an antiseptic to prevent infection.
 The type of creams and aftercare instructions that you get will differ from clinic on clinic, but most of them are based on the same principles below.